-Shoshana Cohen, a native of Los Angeles, is Co-Director of TAKUM – a beit midrash for social justice activists, a joint project of ATZUM and Yeshivat Talpiot.
+Shoshana Cohen, a native of Los Angeles, is Co-Director of Israel and International Education for TAKUM – a beit midrash for social justice activists, a joint project of ATZUM and Yeshivat Talpiot.
 In addition to founding Yeshivat Talpiot, an egalitarian yeshiva for Israelis in Jerusalem, Shoshana also teaches Midrash, Talmud and Gender Studies at the Conservative Yeshiva.
 She serves as a United Synagogue scholar-in-residence in cities across the US and was on the founding faculty of Yeshivat Hadar in NY.
 Shoshana was a fellow at the Hartman Institute’s Seder Nashim Beit Midrash for Gender and Judaism where she also completed the Melamdim Educator’s program alongside graduate studies at Hebrew University.
 Shoshana is a graduate of the Advanced Talmud Institute at Matan with a B.A in Near Eastern and Judaic Studies from Brandeis University.
 She is currently pursuing semikha.

 Levi Lauer is Founding Executive Director of ATZUM.
 His professional background includes Hillel Director at the University of Missouri; 18 years as Executive Director of the Pardes Institute of Jewish Studies; Dean of the Brandeis-Bardin Camp Institute; and Director of Rabbinic Enrichment at the Shalom Hartman Institute.